Continuance, etc. of Laws Act 1586

 The Continuance, etc. of Laws Act 1586 (29 Eliz.
 1. c.
 5) was an act of the Parliament of England that continued and made perpetual various older acts.

 Provisions

 Section 4 of the act provided that defendants in cases under penal statutes could appear in court through an attorney rather than being physically present themselves.

 Revived and continued enactments

 Section 1 of the act made the Perjury Act 1562 (5 Eliz.
 1. c.
 9), Fraudulent Conveyances Act 1571 (13 Eliz.
 1. c.
-5) and the Highways Act 1562 (5 Eliz.
-1. c.
+5) and the Highways Act 1562 (c.
 13) perpetual.

 Section 2 of the act continued 17 enactments until the end of the next parliamentary session.